 Let’s explore the innards of Tl494.
-Data sheet says; if the voltage at dead time pin 4 is varied from 0 to 3.3 volts, the output duty cycle will change from 5% to 100% (that’s non-inverting relative to output pin).
-Also, if the voltage is varied from .5 to 3.5 volts on pin 3, the duty cycle will vary from 97% to 0% (that’s inverting relative to output pin).
-But take note that the input signal is feed thru Rin of pin 2 which makes the loop also become “non-inverting” relative to output transistor.
+Data sheet says; if the voltage at dead time pin 4 is varied from 0 to 3.3 volts, the output duty cycle will change from 3% to 100% (that’s non-inverting relative to output pin).
+Also, if the voltage is varied from .5 to 3.5 volts at pin 3, the duty cycle will vary from 97% to 0% (that’s inverting relative to output pin).
 By the way, this pin 3 voltage should be centered at an average of 2 volts (.5+3.5/2) and also to pin 4 (0+3.3/2= 1.65V) to get 50% duty cycle from the output.
 Also take note that the author of the PDF did not mention if the output transistors are configured as emitter follower or just common emitter.
-These statements on PDF may confuse some folks (mind you, me too 6 years ago) but I just simply think that the author’s assumption referred it as emitter follower which is just fitted to the statement above.
+These statements on PDF may confuse some folks (mind you, me too 6 years ago) but I just simply think that the author’s assumption referred it as common emitter which is just fitted to the statement above.
 I also verified that on breadboard long time ago and it’s correct.
-But I preferred that the output transistors must be “common emitter” due to its lower saturation voltage than emitter follower.
-In this case, phase inversion will appear to pin 11, 8 output.
-Still confuse?
-Take a look at the schematic below for better enlightenment.
+The schematic in Fig. b shows that the 2 output transistors are configured as common emitter.

 Synching of tl494 for multiple channel application.